ProjectSeve/Seve-DosAttack/README.md

 Install The Git Clone
 <pre>sudo apt-get install git</pre>

-Install the Clone The Repo
+Install the Clone The Git Repo
 <pre>git clone https://github.com/mathew1357/Seve-DosAttack</pre>

 # How To Use?